sjt-github/Hemberg-scRNA-seq-Course/docs/09-exprs-overview.md

 You can read more about the pitfalls of using tSNE [here](http://distill.pub/2016/misread-tsne/).

 __Exercise 2__
 How do the tSNE plots change when a perplexity of 10 or 200 is used?
+How does the choice of perplexity affect the interpretation of the results?

 __Our answer__